 photo by Sally Sum

-Allie’s essays and short fiction can be found in Vanity Fair, Salon, Lit Hub, No Tokens, NY Tyrant, The Drunken Canal, Alta Journal, Bitch and elsewhere.
-She holds a PhD in literature and creative writing from the University of Houston and an MFA from the California Institute of the Arts and has taught fiction and non-fiction at the University of Houston, CalArts, and Catapult.
+Allie’s essays and short fiction can be found in Vanity Fair, Elle, The New York Tines , The London Times, Alta, Dazed, New York Tyrant,, The Drunken Canal, Forever Magazine and elsewhere.
+She writes the column, Beauty Mark, for Byline.
+Allie holds a PhD in literature and creative writing from the University of Houston and an MFA from the California Institute of the Arts and lives in Los Angeles with her husband, the writer Jon Lindsey.

-Agent—Erin Harris eharris@foliolit.com
+Agent—Erin Harris, eharris@foliolit.com

 P U B L I C A T I O N S